 Indian Council Act of 1861.

-Indian High court Act 1861 introduced judicial reforms and reorganized the police department.
+Indian High Court Act 1861 introduced judicial reforms, and the police department was reorganized.

-Indian Civil Services Act 1861 theoretically opened the services to all subjects but exams only in London.
+The Indian Civil Services Act 1861 opened services for all subjects theoretically, but exams only in London.

 In 1863 Satyendra Nath Tagore became the first Indian to qualify for the Civil Services.

-He introduced the portfolio system of cabinet in the Indian Council Act of 1861
+He introduced the portfolio system of the cabinet in the Indian Council Act of 1861.

 The Queen’s Proclamation was issued at a durbar in Allahabad on Nov 1, 1858, by which the British crown assumed direct responsibility for the administration of the country.